gdbots/pbjx-php/README.md

 ### validate
 Before a message is allowed to be processed it should be validated.
 This is where business rules are generally implemented.
 This is more than just schema validation (which is done for you by pbj).

 > Checking permissions is generally done in this event.
-In a Symfony3 app this would be where you run the `AuthorizationChecker` and/or security voters.
+In a Symfony app this would be where you run the `AuthorizationChecker` and/or security voters.
 > Additional examples:
   - Checking inventory level on "AddProductToCart"
   - Optimistic concurrency control on "UpdateArticle"